logan-graves/sonos-control-widget/README.md

 # sonos-control-widget
 Scriptable widget for controlling my house's Sonos system.

+## Learning Objectives
+- More practice with APIs
+- Learn to use SOAP

 *Currently focused on other projects; this repo is here as a reminder.*

 [Sonos Music API](https://developer.sonos.com/reference/sonos-music-api/)